ErgodicEntropy/Casimir-Algorithm/README.md

 ## Algorithmic Correspondence

-Rules of thumb: Specificity, Irreplaceability and Validity
+### Rules of thumb:

-Methods: Explicit Abstraction (Transfer learning), Reverse-Engineering, First-Principles, Horizontal Engineering, SHODIT
+1. Specificity = Don’t restrict development to analogies and metaphors only.
+Instead, integrate actual functionalities and mechanisms (control flow of the code) from nature on top of mere analogies and metaphors.
+2. Irreplacability: if the control flow of the code could be described conceptually otherwise, then the algorithmic correspondence is merely analogical and/or metaphorical, and thus redundant.
+3. Validity: Operators and Equation (Conceptual and Numerical validity)

-Type of Optimization Algorithm: Population, Discrete and Local
+### Type of Optimization Algorithm:

+1. Population Optimization algorithm: the algorithm evaluates a population of solutions per iteration.
+2. Local Optimization algorithm: the algorithm moves locally from one solution to another in the hopes of finding global optima (or an approximation thereof)
+3. Discrete Optimization algorithm: the algorithm takes in discrete solution representations only (Permutation, Boolean...etc) and fitness functions that accept such inputs

-Equation/Parameters of the phenomenon (Algorithmic/Customized or General)
+### Equation/Parameters of the phenomenon (Algorithmic/Customized or General)

-Algorithmic Operators: Causal or Effects (dose effect)
+### Algorithmic Operators: Causal or Effects (dose effect)

-Solution Representation and Fitness function: Discrete or Continuous
+### Solution Representation and Fitness function: Discrete or Continuous
+1. Solution representation
+2. Fitness function

-Neighborhood Topology, Step Size, Size and Threshold/Radius
+### Neighborhood Topology, Step Size, Size and Threshold/Radius
+1. Neighborhood Topology
+2. Step Size
+3. Size
+4. Threshold

-Population Algorithm steps: Self-Adaptation, Cooperation and Competition
+### Population Algorithm steps:

+1. Self-Adaptation
+2. Cooperation
+3. Competition

-Exploration-Exploitation paradigm (feedback loops if possible)
+### Exploration-Exploitation paradigm (feedback loops if possible)

+### Flowchart:

+1. Initialization
-Flowchart: Initialization → Iterative Loop (order and existence) → Termination Criteria
+2. Iterative Loop (order and existence)
+3. Termination Criteria

-Local Algorithm components (Post-Processing): Depth, Mobility and Coverage
+### Local Algorithm components (Post-Processing):
+1. Depth
+2. Mobility
+3. Coverage